merzann/v2_creative_spark_images_photography_shop/README.md

 Balanced by off-white tones to make every page easy on the eyes and accessible across devices These nature-inspired hues create a grounded, peaceful atmosphere — mirroring the very environments these images come from.
 The goal?
 To invite people in, let them slow down, and experience photography the way it was meant to be felt: personally.

-Behind the scenes, the project is backed by a robust Django framework — dynamic shopping bag functionality, Stripe integration, Zapier automation for email confirmations, and a thoughtfully designed order system with metadata-rich order tracking.
+Behind the scenes, the project is backed by a robust Django framework — dynamic shopping bag functionality, Stripe integration, Django messages for email confirmations, and a thoughtfully designed order system with metadata-rich order tracking.
 For photographers and creators like me, the Django Admin panel is a dream to work with — intuitive, powerful, and secure.

 ---
 ---